Melsso/Transcendence/backend/RoadMap.md

 Notification System: Implement a notification system to alert users of new messages, friend requests, or game challenges.
 Forgotten password functionality
-NOTIFICATIONS WILL ALSO USE WEBSOCKETS, it seems there is no running away from them
+NOTIFICATIONS WILL ALSO USE WEBSOCKETS, it seems there is no running away from them Implement functionality in the frontend to create chats, send messages, fetch message lists, mark messages as read, and list friends.